IngoScholtes/kdd2018-tutorial/docs/setup.md

 To install these two extensions, click the "module" icon in the bottom of the left menu bar or press `Ctrl+Shift+X`.
 This will bring up the Extensions window.
 Type `python` and click the top-most search result [Python 2018.7.1](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 In the window on the right, click install.
 Repeat this procedure with the jupyter extension, i.e. search for `jupyter`, click the top-most result [Jupyter 1.1.4](https://marketplace.visualstudio.com/items?itemName=donjayamanne.jupyter) by user Don Jayamanne and install the extension.
 A restart of Visual Studio Code completes the installation.

+Once the installation is finished, open Visual Studio Code, click `File -> Open Folder` and navigate to your local copy of the cloned github repository.
+In the *Explorer* panel (the files symbol in the left bar) you can then find the notebook files that you need to complete the tutorial.

+Conveniently, Visual Studio Code comes with integrated support for `git`.
+This means you can fetch the current, growing sample solution simply by navigating to the *Source Control* panel (the fork symbol in the left bar).
+In the *...* menu extension you just have to click *Pull*.

-# Installing higher-order data analytics packages
+# Installing higher-order data analytics packages for python

-To apply higher-order data analytics to real data, we finally need to set up additional ``python`` packages.
+To apply higher-order data analytics to real data, we need to set up additional ``python`` packages.

-Sessions 1 and 2 will introduce [pathpy](http://www.pathpy.net), an OpenSource `python` package providing higher-order network analysis and visualisation methods for sequence and path data.
+Sessions 1 and 2 will introduce [pathpy](http://www.pathpy.net), an OpenSource `python` package providing higher-order network analysis and visualisation tools for sequence, path, and temporal network data.

 Sessions 4 and 5 will introduce [InfoMap](http://www.mapequation.org), an OpenSource package that can be used to reveal overlapping modular patterns in higher-order network flows through complex systems.
 In the following, we explain how you can set up these two packages: